 Perhaps a tragedy happened to someone close to you and you feel guilty that you could have done something to stop the tragedy from occurring-that guilt feeling should also be dropped off; some circumstances are beyond your control.
 However, if you actually did something wrong then there is real guilt.

 Shame is the embarrassing feeling of the exposure of weakness or inadequacy which tends to lower self-worth.
-Shame is a feeling of losing one’s sense of dignity in the estimation of others due to label, unacceptable behavior, wrongdoing, incompetence and rejection.
+Shame is a feeling of losing one’s sense of dignity in the estimation of others due to labels, unacceptable behavior, wrongdoing, incompetence, and rejection.

 Guilt and shame affect your physiology as people inflicted with them usually cower and tend to hide from glaring eyes.
 Their walk and bearing lack confidence; guilt and shame breed self-consciousness.